builtbydani/builtbydani/README.md

 # Hey, I’m Dani 💻✨
 Welcome to my github!

-I'm a dev building with JavaScript, Rust, Python, and pixels.
-I love learning, making fun and chaotic projects, and archiving retro games and consoles.
+I'm a full-stack dev building with Rust, JavaScript, and Python - pastel & pixels <3 I love learning, making fun/cute projects, and building tools that help other devs.

 ---

 🛠️ **Projects I’m working on**:
-- 🔗 [builtbydani.dev](https://builtbydani.dev) – my personal site & playground
-- 🎮 SyntaxSprint – a Flutter app for software developers - practice syntax across langs
-- 🧪 Dani-Ball v2 – a fun physics sandbox toy, inspired by the classic danball.jp
+- 🔗 sugar_server - A server to host web pages and mini games - a "mini homelab"
+- 🎮 pkm_plaza - A launcher for all your pocket monster roms, with emulators baked in
+- 🎶 audiio - An audio engine for Rust, designed for building plugins/vst
-- 👻 Danigatchi - A fun CLI to track git activity built with Rust
+- 👻 danigatchi - A cute CLI to track git activity, now with UI component

 ---